aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/quickstart/_index.md

 ## Make an API request from the SDK of your choice

-Use the **App SID** and **App Key** from the API app client you created in step one and replace in the corresponding code.
+Use the `Client Id` and `Secret` credentials from the API app client you created in step one and replace in the corresponding code.
 The following example demonstrates how to convert an HTML document to DOCX format.

 The GitHub repository for Aspose.Words Cloud has a complete set of examples, demonstrating our API capabilities.